kallaway/100-days-of-code/log.md

 **Link(s) to work:** n/a.

+## Day 3: Monday, March 14, 2022

+**Today's Progress:** Completed Day 3 of 100 Days of SwiftUI (Arrays, dictionaries, sets, and enums) and finished up Section 2 (Xcode Storyboards and Interface Builder) of Udemy's iOS & Swift - The Complete iOS App Development Bootcamp course.

+**Thoughts:** Today, I got confused and received a 9/12 score on the dictionary default values test.
+But, I know where I got turned around and understand it now.
+I scored 100: on all of the others.
+Todays lesson reminded me of the switch statement, arrays, objects and sets in JS.
+The similarities are certainly helpful.
+I also learned how to manipulate images in Xcode and run an app on the Simulator and iPhone.

+**Link(s) to work:** n/a.

 <!-- ### Day 1: June 27, Monday

 **Today's Progress**: I've gone through many exercises on FreeCodeCamp.